Renewable energy statistics

 - Energy (nrg), see:

-- Energy statistics - quantities, annual data (nrg_quant)
+- Energy statistics - quantities, annual data (nrg_quanta)

 - Energy Statistics Manual

-- Share of renewable energy in gross final energy consumption (t2020_31) (ESMS metadata file — t2020_31_esmsip)
+- Share of energy from renewable sources (nrg_ind_ren) (ESMS metadata file — nrg_ind_ren_esms)